Skip to content

 I’ve also worked out our extruder situation considering the E3D V6 Hotend I picked earlier.
 This was important, because my stupid #$% didn’t realize you… didn’t have to design an extruder from scratch… oh well.

-We’ll be using the E3D Titan Extruder.
+We’ll be using the Sherpa Mini.

 All of this in mind… I’m fairly confident I can just- START with the final CAD model tomorrow :DD EXCITINGGGG